-^a Values converted from the work done by Lee & Chalikian.61 Volumes require conversion of units from cm/mol to Å3/residue. ^b This value is from a nucleoside, not a nucleotide, and lacks a phosphate group with a volume of approximately 43 Å3 (depending on oxidation state).
-Calculated sugar volume is averaged over three base volumes subtracted from the nucleoside volumes.

-^c Values taken from the work done by Nadassy et al.1

-^d Thymine values are used in place of uracil.
+^aValues converted from the work done by Lee & Chalikian.62 Volumes require conversion of units from cm/mol to Å3/residue. ^bThis value is from a nucleoside, not a nucleotide, and lacks a phosphate group with a volume of approximately 43 Å3 (depending on oxidation state).
+Calculated sugar volume is averaged over three base volumes subtracted from the nucleoside volumes. ^cValues taken from the work done by Nadassy et al.^{12 d}Thymine values are used in place of uracil.
 Thymine should be approximately 27 Å3 greater in volume than uracil, based on atom type volumes in thymine.

-overlap errors or loosely packed atoms missed by the surface area cutoff.
+the best balance between data loss and reduction of the range.
+This method is very effective because to drop the range in half only 1.25% of the data is removed from the set.
+In essence, the central 97.5% of the data has half the range of the complete set of data, highlighting some of the extreme values resulting from over-packed atoms due to structural overlap errors or loosely packed atoms missed by the surface area cutoff.
 After applying these methods, only well-packed atoms are then used in final volume calculations for self-consistency, making it important to maximize the number of well-packed atoms for a good sample size.